What is barotrauma?

 - An x-ray may be used to check for broken bones, or fluid or air in your sinuses, abdomen, or other areas of your body.

 - A CT or MRI scan may be used to look at your bones, lungs, stomach, intestines, or blood vessels.
 A CT uses x-rays and an MRI uses powerful magnets to take pictures of an area of your body.
 You may be given dye to help the pictures show up better.
-Tell your caregiver if you have ever had an allergic reaction to contrast dye.
+Tell your healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 How is barotrauma treated?